TriLab-bioinf/WORKSHOP2024_2/RNAseq_workflow.md

 # Check that the "data" directory has been copied just fine
 ls -lrt /data/$USER/WORKSHOP2024_2/data/
 ```
+Now you can close the Helix terminal.

-**Step 3:**
+**Step 4:**

-Create an environmental variable named `WORKSHOPDIR` with the path of your WORKSHOP2024_2 directory.
+In your interactive session, create an environmental variable named `WORKSHOPDIR` with the path of your WORKSHOP2024_2 directory.
 We will use this variable during the processing of sequencing reads:
 ```
 export WORKSHOPDIR=/data/$USER/WORKSHOP2024_2
 ```